How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Bundle Policies

-Some providers offer discounts when you bundle cyber liability with other business insurance products like general liability, professional liability (E&O), or business owner's policies (BOP).
+Some providers offer discounts when you bundle cyber liability with other business insurance products like general liability, professional liability β also known as Errors and Omissions (E&O) β or a Business Owner's Policy (BOP).
 Hiscox and Chubb both offer multi-policy discounts that can save 5-15%.
+For a detailed look at how these providers stack up, see our comparison of the best cyber insurance providers for agencies.

 Deductible Ranges: What to Expect